 The hierarchyParent attribute shall be present in an Add Entry or Modify Entry operation when a new entry or an existing entry becomes a hierarchical child.
-The attribute value shall be the distinguished name of the immediately hierarchical parent.
-If the immediately hierarchical parent is a compound entry, the value shall be the distinguished name of the ancestor.
+The attribute value shall be the distinguished name of the immediately hierarchical parent is a compound entry, the value shall be the distinguished name of the ancestor.
 Otherwise, the Directory shall return an Update Error with problem parentNotAncestor.
 This attribute shall not be present in a child family member, in an entry that is not within a hierarchical group, nor an entry that is the hierarchical top.